MagnusThome/RejsaCAN-ESP32/README.md

 Check out ideas and what I'm using the board for here:
 - <a href=Projects%20and%20ideas>Projects and ideas</a>

-What CAN/OBD2 library should you use?
-There are a couple of different ones to choose from, here are some links:
+What CAN/OBD2 library should one use?
+There are a couple of different CAN libraries to choose from, here are some links:

 - <a href=What%20CAN%20library%20to%20use%3F>Links to some different CAN libraries</a>